Engineering Control Systems Hardware

 Description

-The Department of Defense, through the Naval Surface Warfare Center (NSWC) Philadelphia Division, is seeking quotations for the procurement of Siemens control system hardware as part of a technology refresh for the Engineering Control System (ECS) aboard the USS Lyndon B Johnson (DDG 1002).
-This procurement is critical to ensure compatibility with existing proprietary software developed for the DDG1000-class ships, with an estimated total cost of approximately $853,527.48 and a delivery timeline of 24 weeks from the award date.
-The solicitation encourages participation from small businesses, including those owned by service-disabled veterans and women, while emphasizing compliance with federal acquisition regulations.
-Interested vendors should submit their quotations by April 7, 2025, and can direct inquiries to Joseph Aprile at joseph.w.aprile2.civ@us.navy.mil.
+The Department of Defense, through the Naval Surface Warfare Center (NSWC) in Philadelphia, is soliciting proposals for the procurement of specific Siemens-brand engineering control systems hardware, including components for the SIMATIC S7-1500 systems.
+This procurement is critical for maintaining operational compatibility and mitigating risks associated with using non-Siemens equipment, which could impact naval operations and fleet readiness.
+The solicitation encourages participation from small businesses, particularly those owned by service-disabled veterans and women, and emphasizes compliance with federal acquisition regulations.
+Interested vendors must submit their proposals by April 7, 2025, and can direct inquiries to Joseph Aprile at joseph.w.aprile2.civ@us.navy.mil.

 Point(s) of Contact